rostyhn/LAMDA/README.md

 ```
 You also need a folder called `dms`, with subfolders corresponding to distance matrices you're interested in.
 You need at least one for the program to start.
 Each distance matrix directory requires a file called `dm.pickle` containing a matrix / 2d array. **It is assumed that the rows of the distance matrix correspond to the transitions in the order presented by `transition.pickle`.**

-You will also need an `alignment` folder containing pickles with dictionaries of tuples to matrices that will be used to perform inter-cluster alignments.
+You will also need an `alignment` folder containing pickles with dictionaries of tuples to matrices that will be used to perform intra-cluster alignments.
 Each matrix should be \[num_atoms * num_features\].
 TransVis will calculate the center of mass for each feature and then align each transition using these centers of mass.
 We found the [bispectrum descriptor](https://www.nature.com/articles/s41524-022-00847-y) to be effective in aligning transitions, but in principle any descriptor can be used provided it returns the per-atom features in order.

 You can optionally visualize per-atom scalars by placing dictionaries in the `scalars` folder.
 They must be dictionaries keyed by transition ids (i.e. (state1, state2)); the values of the dictionary must be a tuple of 1D arrays (Tuple{Vector{Float}, Vector{Float}}).